 Biologists, medics and pharmacists

 Fact: MPDI students come from different cultural and educational backgrounds.
-That shapes the master program in a good way, prof. dr Smit adds.
+That shapes the master programme in a good way, prof. dr Smit adds.
 ‘This year we have welcomed students of 14 nationalities and different bachelor degrees.
-Yet they form a tight knit community and learn a lot from each other.
+Yet they form a tight-knit community and learn a lot from each other.
 Looking at issues from different perspectives, they complement and strengthen each other’s knowledge.’

 ‘Yes, we have a selection procedure but do not be intimidated by this,’ prof. dr. Smit says.
 Students are screened on the basis of their CV, motivation letter and a letter of recommendation.
 Students that pass the requirements will be interviewed by the Admission board.
 During this interview - either in person or via Skype - applicants are asked to present a research project from their BSc study and an article.
 ‘The pressure is on, but just remember that you can prepare yourself well.
 Your motivation and talent for research are most important.
 Show them that you are a serious candidate.’